|Available for||Roles||Super Admin, Admin, Team Member, Limited Team Member|

 - Measure velocity in the interview process relative to each opportunity

 - Measure the total number of times a candidate has applied to a position or series of positions over a period in time

-- Track the effectiveness of campaigns that are not taggable (ie: big employment branding push, funding announcements, etc)
+- Track the effectiveness of campaigns that cannot be easily tagged (e.g. big employment branding push, funding announcements, etc.)

 - Conduct cohort analysis based on opportunity dates

-If you ever want to edit opportunity dates later on, you can easily do so by clicking on the dates in the job section of an opportunity.
+If you want to edit opportunity dates later on, you can do so by clicking on the dates in the job section of an opportunity.